 I've used CleverType on both platforms, and it's interesting to see how they've adapted the core experience to match each platform's strengths.
 The Android version feels more feature-rich, while the iOS version feels more polished and integrated.

-So after all that, which platform wins the AI keyboard battle?
-The answer depends on what you value most.
+So after all that, which platform wins the AI keyboard battle in 2026?
+The answer depends on what you value most, and interestingly, the gap has both widened and narrowed in different areas.

-For most users, the differences won't be dramatic enough to switch platforms just for the keyboard experience.
-Both Android and iPhone offer capable AI keyboards that will serve most users well.
-The best choice ultimately depends on your personal preferences and priorities.
+For most users in 2026, the differences won't be dramatic enough to switch platforms solely for the keyboard experience.
+Both Android and iPhone now offer genuinely impressive AI keyboards that handle everyday typing brilliantly.
+The best choice ultimately depends on whether you value flexibility and features (Android) or privacy and consistency (iPhone).

-It depends on the keyboard.
-Many basic keyboard functions work offline on both platforms, but advanced AI features often require an internet connection.
-Android keyboards typically offer more offline functionality than their iPhone counterparts.
+A: It depends on the keyboard and device.
+In 2026, many AI features work offline thanks to on-device processing, especially on flagship phones from both platforms.
+However, advanced generative AI features often still require an internet connection. iPhone tends to offer more consistent offline functionality across all its models.

-They can be, especially keyboards that process your typing on remote servers. iPhone's stricter privacy controls make keyboard data collection less of a concern than on Android, where policies vary widely by keyboard app.
+A: They can be, especially keyboards that process your typing on remote servers. iPhone's stricter privacy controls and on-device AI processing make keyboard data collection less of a concern than on Android, where policies vary widely by keyboard app.
+Always check the privacy policy of any third-party keyboard you install.

-Yes!
-Modern AI keyboards can catch grammar errors, suggest better word choices, and even help adjust your tone.
-The effectiveness varies by platform and specific keyboard app, but the technology has improved dramatically in recent years.
+A: Absolutely!
+Modern AI keyboards can catch grammar errors, suggest better word choices, adjust your tone, and even help generate content.
+The technology has improved dramatically, with some keyboards now offering near-professional editing assistance.
+The effectiveness varies by platform and specific keyboard app.

-Generally, Android sees experimental AI keyboard features first due to its open nature and less restrictive policies.
-However, once a feature proves useful, iPhone often implements a more refined version within its ecosystem.
+A: Generally, Android sees experimental AI keyboard features first due to its open nature and less restrictive policies.
+However, once a feature proves useful, iPhone often implements a more refined and privacy-focused version within its ecosystem.
+Both platforms are innovating rapidly in 2026.